Dropshipping Mistakes (AVOID Beginner Mistakes)

 9. Have either a credit card or money set aside to pay for the items that customers buy.

 Remember that when customers purchase items from you, you aren’t going to instantly get the money that they paid you.
 PayPal will often hold this money for one to three weeks, and Stripe pays out weekly.
 So if you’ve been relying upon this money to pay for the items that the customer has purchased from you, you are sunk.

 So make sure that you have either a credit card or a few hundred dollars on a debit card set aside so that you can purchase the items that the customers have bought from you while you’re waiting for their money to clear.
 Don’t make the mistake that I see a lot of new drop shippers make where they spend all of their startup money on setting up the store and marketing.
 Make sure that you’ve got a plan on how you’re going to be able to purchase the items that the customers buy from you.

 Finally, before you get started, if you plan to take advantage of fast paid traffic in the form of ads, then be prepared to spend money to make money.
-Dropshipping is all about testing.
+Dropshipping/ dropshipping mistakes is all about testing but you have to know about dropshipping mistakes.
 You add a bunch of products to your store.
 You run ads for them.
 You see which ads make you money, and which ones don’t.
 You then take the profitable ads and you scale them way up.
 As we’ve discussed on this channel, oftentimes, the items that you think are going to be profitable turn out the be flops.